Quick and Easy to Manage.

 Choppy Blonde Cut.

 Around the face, the layers are weighted, creating an off-centered part which is where the side bang begins.
-No hard lines with this cut so it falls to its natural position, no matter how you choose to style it.
-Speaking of styling, you have quite a few fun options with this particular cut.
+No hard lines so it falls to its natural position, no matter how you choose to style.
+Speaking of styling, you have quite a few fun options.
 Looking for a little chic and modern?
-Use a paste or hair glue to achieve a sleeker look with severe bangs.
+Use a paste or hair glue to achieve a sleeker look wielding severe bangs.
 Keeping a straight hairstyle in mind, use a mini flat iron to straighten and curl the ends under or flip them to add playful swing and movement.

-Follow that style up with a tiny bit of volumizing spray or powder the roots around the crown area for added volume without the added hassle of backcombing and ratting.
-Use a curling iron and curl out from the roots with a little bit of texturing sea salt or beach spray to achieve romantic waves.
-Pin up one side with smaller bobby pins or cute barrettes and clips to add a punch of playfulness.
+Follow that style by throwing in a squirt of volumizing spray or powder the roots around the crown area for added volume removing the added hassle of backcombing and ratting.
+Use a curling iron and curl out from the roots, use a pinch of texturing sea salt or beach spray to achieve romantic waves.
+Pin up one side, use smaller bobby pins or cute barrettes and clips to add a punch of playfulness.

-Those with curls can quit trying to tame their tempestuous locks and worry less about fly-aways.
-The cut will help flatter curls, with greater weight distribution to shape how they fall.
-As with any shorter style, the amount of product you use on a daily basis will diminish.
+Those blessed by curls can quit trying to tame their tempestuous locks and worry less about fly-aways.
+The cut will help flatter curls, greater weight distribution will shape how they fall so the amount of product you use on a daily basis will diminish.
 To maintain shine try Moroccan argan oil shampoo and conditioner to protect against heat and UV damage.
-Stars who've dared to rock this short haircut include Kelly Ripa, Helene Fischer, Jenni Garth and Norma Ruiz.
+Stars who've dared to rock similar short haircuts include Kelly Ripa, Helene Fischer, Jenni Garth and Norma Ruiz.

 Curl it up.

 Dampen and use a towel to scrunch the extra water out.
 Do not rub with a towel as it won't get the curly or wavy effect you need.
 Now comb and pull backward towards the scalp making it dense and messy.
-Try hair gel for dampening and giving a natural wavy look.
-Those that already have curls/waves can skip this step.
+Try gel for dampening and giving a natural wavy finish.
+Those who already have curls/waves can skip this step.

 Often Found on the Red Carpet.